Privacy Policy

 Legal Basis for Processing

-Under UK GDPR there are 6 lawful bases under which organisations can collect use and store personal data.
-We have identified 4 which we rely upon for our business activities:-
+Under UK GDPR there are 6 lawful bases under which organisations can collect, use and store personal data.
+We rely on 4 of these for our business activities:

-- Where we have a Contractual obligation.
-For example, in many cases we rely on the basis of “performance of a contract” to arrange and to provide you with the services you have requested from us.
+• Contractual obligation – In many cases we rely on “performance of a contract” to arrange and provide you with the services you have requested from us.

-- Where we have your Consent.
-For example when you opt in to sales and direct marketing communications.
-You are able to remove your consent at any time.
-We will always make it clear how you can opt-out at any time.
+• Consent – For example, when you opt in to sales and direct marketing communications.
+You are able to remove your consent at any time and we will always make it clear how you can opt out.

-- Where we have a legal obligation.
-For example, in circumstances where we are legally obliged to hold your information or disclose it by law including HMRC for payment of taxes.
+• Legal obligation – In circumstances where we are legally obliged to hold your information or disclose it by law, including to HMRC for payment of taxes.

-- Where we have a legitimate interest.
-Where we rely on this basis to collect and use your personal data, we have concluded that these activities will not have an overriding impact on your privacy rights or freedoms.
-Some examples include sending you marketing communications and customising the marketing content we provide you.
+• Legitimate interest – Where we rely on this basis, we have concluded that our activities will not have an overriding impact on your privacy rights or freedoms.
+Examples include sending you marketing communications and customising the marketing content we provide to you.

 You may choose to restrict the collection or use of your personal information in the following ways:

-- Whenever you are asked to complete a form on the website, look for the box that you can click to indicate that you do not want the information to be used by anybody for sales and direct marketing purposes.
+• Whenever you are asked to complete a form on the website, look for the box you can click to indicate that you do not want the information to be used for sales and direct marketing purposes.

-- If you have previously agreed to us using your personal information for sales, direct marketing or account management purposes, you may change your mind at any time by using the unsubscribe button on any emails we send you such as newsletters, information about our services etc or by writing to the Head of Marketing using the email address marketing@backofficesupportservices.co.uk or the postal address Back Office Support Services Limited, 15 John Bradshaw Court, Alexandria Way, Congleton, Cheshire, CW12 1LB.
+• If you have previously agreed to us using your personal information for sales, direct marketing or account management purposes, you may change your mind at any time by using the unsubscribe button on any emails we send you, or by writing to the Head of Marketing at marketing@backofficesupportservices.co.uk or at: Back Office Support Services Limited, 15 John Bradshaw Court, Alexandria Way, Congleton, Cheshire, CW12 1LB.

-- We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
-We may use your personal information to send you promotional information about third parties which we think you may find interesting if you tell us that you wish this to happen.
+• We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.

 Cookies

-- For technical purposes essential to effective operation of our websites, particularly in relation to site navigation.
+• For technical purposes essential to the effective operation of our website, particularly in relation to site navigation

-- To enable Back Office Support Services to collect information about your browsing patterns, including to monitor the success of campaigns, competitions etc.
+• To enable Back Office Support Services to collect information about your browsing patterns, including to monitor the success of campaigns and competitions

 This depends on which cookies you disable, but in general the website may not operate properly if cookies are switched off.